israfelsr/israfelsr/README.md

 Ongoing Projects:
 - Vehicle re-Identification
+- Data Augmentation and Style Transfer with GANs
 - 3D shape prediction from monocular input
-- Machine Vision mini project on CNNs and GANs

 You can reach me at: